SNF-Root/VPD-ICPMS/README.md

   ### LED Lights

-  While the LED lights are not necessary, they improve visibility of the VPD scanner while working with it, and can also act as a clear indicator whether the tool is on or off.
+  While the LED lights are not necessary, they improve visibility of the VPD scanner.

   **Ordering Notes**: Any LED light strip with the same voltage as the power supply will work fine.

   **Alternatives**: Any lighting (bulb, lamp, etc...) that operates on either 120v or the power supply voltage will work.
-When ins

 </details>